This page is sponsored by:

 biography

-Born Carolyn Baker in Amarillo, Texas in April 1929, glamorous Carolyn Jones had a difficult life before finding fame in films and television.
-Abandoned by her father during the depths of the Depression, Jones was a sickly child who was raised by her grandparents.
-From an early age she harbored a great desire to be an actress; soon after graduating from high school, Jones made her way to Hollywood and studied at the Pasadena Playhouse.
-After toiling in small stage productions for a few years, she was spotted by a talent scout and soon signed with Paramount.
-However, after a few small roles in such films as Road to Bali and Off Limits (both 1953), Paramount declined her option.
-However, after leaving Paramount Jones landed a breakthrough role as Vincent Price's victim-turned-wax-figure Cathy Gray in the Warner Bros. release House of Wax (1953).
-This role paved the way for supporting roles in A pictures and starring roles in the B's.
-The same year Jones married future producer Aaron Spelling, who was then a struggling actor.
-Jones and Spelling parted company in 1965.
+Carolyn Jones Born in Amarillo, Texas on April 28, 1929, glamorous Carolyn Jones had a difficult life before finding fame in films and television.
+Abandoned by her father at age 5 during the depths of the Depression, Jones was an asthmatic, sickly child who was raised by her grandparents.
+From an early age Jones loved films and harbored a great desire to be an actress.
+Soon after graduating from high school in 1947, Jones grandfather paid for her to go to Hollywood and study at the Pasadena Playhouse.
+After toiling in small stage productions for a few years, Jones landed roles in early television, including two appearances in the anthology series Chevron Theatre (1952-1953) and several appearances on the CBS mystery series Mr. and Mrs. North (1952-1954; with Richard Denning and Barbara Britton).
+She was spotted by a talent scout and signed with Paramount; however, after a few bit parts Paramount dropped her option.
+Jones then landed her breakthrough role as Cathy Gray in the Warner Bros.
+3-D horror film House of Wax (1953; with Vincent Price and Phyllis Kirk).
+More films roles came her way, including the noir thrillers The Big Heat (1953; with Glenn Ford and Gloria Grahame) and Shield for Murder (1954; with John Agar and Marla English).
+During this period, Jones married and divorced her first husband, Donald, in 1950 and married then-struggling actor and future producer Aaron Spelling in 1953.

 the films of carolyn jones